agentic-profile/agentic-profile-express/README.md

     node test/local-chat-message 1 "sA3xFXBp-9v8I0syAhcWcglgoRrTmj2UAiRmFpzpzbw"

-## Testing a Global Agentic Profile With Chat
+## Testing a Global Agentic Profile With A Locally Running Agentic Chat Service

 A global agentic profile is available from anywhere on the internet.
 The "did:web" variant DID documents are available via HTTPS which is used in the example below.
 We use the "test.agenticprofile.ai" domain for